dongyuanjushi/dongyuanjushi.github.io/_pages/about.md

 ---

 * I am a second-year PhD student in [Computer Science department](https://www.cs.rutgers.edu/) at [Rutgers University](https://www.rutgers.edu/).
 I am fortunate to be advised by Prof. [Yongfeng Zhang](http://www.yongfeng.me/).
-* My research interests lie at Recommendation System, LLM for System.
+* My research interests lie at LLM-based Agent, Recommendation System.

 News
 ======
 * [2024-05] I am invited as a reviewer of NeurIPS 2024.
-* [2024-03] The first version of our paper [AIOS](https://arxiv.org/abs/2403.16971) is released and the [github repo](https://github.com/agiresearch/AIOS) is made public.
 * [2024-01] I am invited as a reviewer of ACL 2024.
 * [2023-09] 1 paper is accepted to NeurIPS 2023 (Dataset and Benchmark Track).
 * [2023-09] I am invited as a reviewer of ICLR 2024.